Introduction: Where AI Meets ESG Risk

 Frequently Asked Questions (FAQ)

-No. AI can assist in drafting or summarizing ESG content, but it cannot ensure accuracy, compliance, or accountability.
-Human validation is essential before publication.
+No. AI can assist with summarizing or drafting ESG content, but human review is necessary to verify accuracy, compliance, traceability, and accountability before publication.

 Q2.
-Why do AI hallucinations occur in ESG reporting?
+Why do AI hallucinations happen in ESG reporting?

 Q3.
-Is AI safe to use in ESG workflows?
+What are the risks of AI hallucination in ESG workflows?

 Q4.
-How can organizations reduce ESG AI risks?
+How can organizations reduce AI hallucination risks in ESG reporting?

-Is your organization using AI in ESG reporting workflows?
+Q5.
+Is AI safe for ESG reporting workflows?